 - Compensation to make up for the trouble

-Don’t forget to ask airline representatives about these things if your plans change.
-They are obligated to inform you about your rights when there’s a significant delay or cancellation.
+Remember to ask airline staff about these things if your plans change.
+They must inform you about your rights when there’s a significant delay or cancellation.

 French Bee Flight Delay Compensation

-Flight delays from French Bee can be very frustrating.
-However there’s some good news: if you’re delayed for more than three hours owing to the airline’s fault, you might be able to get some compensation.
+Travel setbacks from French Bee can be really annoying.
+However there’s a bright side: if you’re delayed for more than three hours due to the airline’s fault, you might be able to get some compensation.

-Regulations in the UK and EU are in your favor.
+Laws in the UK and EU are in your favor.
 You could be eligible for up to €600 per person.
-What counts is when you land, not when you depart.
+What is important is when you arrive, not when you leave.
 So monitor your arrival time if you want to seek flight delay compensation.

-How much you get depends on the length of your journey.
-A short flight won’t get you as much money as a longer flight, even if they’re both delayed the same amount of time.
+How much you get depends on how far you’re flying.
+A short flight won’t be compensated as highly as a long one, even if they’re both delayed for the same duration.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |